 The Rise of Advanced Driver Assistance Systems (ADAS) and Autonomous Driving (AD)

 Already today we see early benefits of ADAS with features which help reduce collisions and injuries on the road.
-These benefits grow exponentially when vehicles are connected so they can share information with one another (V2V) and also with infrastructure (V2X) that help make the roads even safer.
+These benefits grow exponentially when vehicles are connected so they can share information with one another (V2V; vehicle-to-vehicle) and also with everything around them (V2X; vehicle-to-everything) that help make the roads even safer.
 Ericsson and Veoneer are partnering to make widespread market adoption of ADAS & AD vehicles a reality.

 Veoneer provides cutting edge technologies for the safety of ADAS/AD vehicles, including features such as adaptive cruise control, automatic parking, forward collision warning systems and lane change assistance.
 These capabilities, however, cannot work to their full potential without a connected vehicle platform that can provide split-second performance and connect to other vehicles and infrastructure along the roadway.
 Also, as the number of connected cars with ADAS/AD capabilities increases, the amount of data the network needs to ingest and analyze grows to gigantic proportions.